 ‘What matters’ conversations between friends and family are usually social chats taking place at home, out on a walk, in the pub or on the bus.
 They’re conversations that can be picked up and put down again as our life changes.

 'What matter' converversations can also focus on health and social care, and may occur between people and their GP, nurse, social worker or hospital specialist.

 Even when we know something needs to happen, the hardest bit can be where and how to start.
 This is touched on in our second film.
 You can find support and inspiration – including stories, tips and opinions – to help you start conversations about what matters to you on Marie Curie’s Talkabout website.

 How do these conversations work alongside advance care planning conversations?

-We’d encourage these conversations – What Matters and ACP – to be intertwined.
-‘What Matters to you?’ conversations are a great help when it’s time to think about ACP.
+We’d encourage these conversations – ACP and ‘What matters?’ – to be intertwined.
+‘What matters to you?’ conversations are a great help when it’s time to think about ACP.
 By being clear about the things that matter most to us, it’s far easier to wrap future health care around those priorities.